isomerpages/moh-upec/_our-work/Medical Operations & Oversight/Medical Dispatch.md

 </div>
 <p>One of our key achievements was the collaboration between the Singapore
-Civil Defence Force (SCDF) and the Ministry of Health (MOH) to place medical nurses in the SCDF operations center to assist with cardiac arrest calls.
+Civil Defence Force (SCDF) and the Ministry of Health (MOH) to place medical nurses in the SCDF operations center to assist in emergency calls.</p>
+<p></p>
-The influence of dispatch can also extend to the initiation of bystander cardiopulmonary resuscitation (CPR), early defibrillation, and the rapid dispatch of emergency ambulances.</p>
+<p>The influence of dispatch can extend to the initiation of bystander cardiopulmonary
+resuscitation (CPR), early defibrillation, and the rapid dispatch of emergency ambulances.</p>
+<p></p>
 <p>There was also the successful implementation of Singapore’s dispatcher-assisted
 CPR protocol, where dispatchers give CPR instructions during cardiac arrest calls.</p>